wenxuans/wenxuans.github.io/index.md

 ## About Me

 Hi!
-I am a 6th year Ph.D. student at the University of Illinois, Urbana-Champaign, advised by Dr. Brian Bailey.
+I am a Ph.D. student at the University of Illinois, Urbana-Champaign, advised by Dr. Brian Bailey.
 Previously, I received a BS in Computer Science and a BA in Cognitive Science at the University at Buffalo, SUNY.

 <!-- ## Research Interests -->